The Community Manager's Self-Care Checklist

 It’s no secret that community professionals burn out constantly.

-I've written about it a few times, most recently in last week's post.
+I’ve written about it a few times.

 Other community professionals, like Jessica Fish, write about it.